MartinezTorres/marlin/README.md

 We added a standalone Utlity program at: `utils\marlinUtility.cc`.
 Right now, it is capable of compressing from png images and back.

-It is designed as a technology demonstrator, and its interface will be changing in the future as (if) more utilities are added.
+It is designed as a technology demonstrator, and its interface will be updated in the future as (if) more utilities are added.

 #### Update: the benchmark code has been moved to the marlin_eval repository.